High levels of cover from an award winning provider

 If you’re unfortunate enough to encounter a natural disaster such as an earthquake, tsunami or flood on your travels – or your plans are dampened by severe weather, Saga Travel Insurance can help.

-Saga also covers unused travel and accommodation costs up to £10,000, if you have to cancel or abandon your trip as a result of your accommodation becoming uninhabitable.
+Saga also covers unused travel and accommodation costs up to £20,000, if you have to cancel or abandon your trip as a result of your accommodation becoming uninhabitable.

 If you’ve booked your holiday as a package, using a bonded tour operator, you would need to contact them to make alternative arrangements.

 If you have Saga Travel Insurance and get stuck in a foreign country because the port, airport or Channel Tunnel you were due to travel from or through is closed for more than 24 hours after your scheduled time of departure, we will cover you for cancellation.
 We will automatically extend your cover by up to 14 days.
 In these circumstances your personal possessions are still protected and you’re covered for both ongoing medication and emergency medical treatment.
+Enforced stay cover is not available on Saga Essential.

 If your flight’s been cancelled and you have booked through a tour operator or EU airline, you should contact them to make alternative arrangements.
 Under EU legislation, passengers are entitled to assistance including reasonable meals and overnight accommodation.
 It’s a good idea to keep receipts for any additional expenses.
 For further information, please visit the EU website which details air passenger rights.

-If you have booked a non-package holiday independently, and are unable to recover costs when stranded, with Saga Travel Insurance you can receive £100 for each 24 hours that you’re unable to return home up to a maximum of £1,500.
 Alternatively, we will pay up to £1,000 if, after a period of 24 hours or more, you have to make alternative arrangements to get home.

 If your flight is cancelled, your airline should either issue a refund or rearrange your flight.
 If your holiday is a package booked through a bonded tour operator, make alternative arrangements with them.
 If your flight is delayed for more than 24 hours at its international departure point, you can cancel your holiday provided that you’ve checked in for the flight.